annakovesdi/eco-era-store/README.md

 *As a new visitor*

 1. I want to easily find the product i am looking for
-2. I want to put products i like as fast as possible in my basket
+2. I want to put products i like as fast as possible in my bag
+3. I want to delete items from my bag
+3. I want to update the amount of products in my bag
 3. I want to have a clear menu to browse through the store
 4. I can find information about the products
 5. I can find how to use the products